 When might be the best time to start saving for retirement?
 There is no time like the present to start saving for retirement.
 The younger, and sooner, the better!
 If you haven’t already started saving for retirement, there is no time like RIGHT NOW to start.
 Don’t be discouraged if you put saving for retirement off for decades, be encouraged, take action, and start.
 You can do it!

 Apply Mêtis to your financial situation, prepare, save, and be ready for retirement.
 Strike a healthy balance in what you enjoy today versus saving for tomorrow.
 Saving for retirement is about delaying consumption, the accumulation of assets, or at least their preservation.
 However, I don’t think it is reasonable to completely defer all material enjoyment for “one day” either.

-Use Your Budget to Start Saving for Retirement
+Use Your Budget to Manage Saving for Retirement

 The “Getting Started Series” is ordered in order of importance, and I recommend you consider it as a starting place to build your own financial future.
 At this point of the series, other key items are likely in place and established.
 Now that you’re saving for retirement, see if you can aim for 10-15+% of your gross household income.
 If that is too much for the budget, scale back, but then try to reclaim that as your household brings in more over the years.

 Another part to remember is that the 10-15+% can include employer matching!
 As an example, if your employer provides a 401(k), matches dollar-for-dollar up to the first 2.5% contributed, then you have a total of 5% knocked out already.